 While credit is an important financial service provided by microfinance institutions in India there are other financial services as well.
 We will now look at Savings, which is another financial service provided by some MFIs in this post.

-Saving is a very important financial service, which can help people in smoothening their cash flows and use money when it is required rather then when it is earned.
+Saving is a very important financial service, which can help people in smoothening their cash flows and use money when it is required rather than when it is earned.
 Any extra or residual income after meeting all expenditures can be called saving.
-Savings play an important role in reducing vulnerability of the poor.
+Savings play an important role in reducing the vulnerability of the poor.
 Earlier there was a notion that the poor don’t or cannot save.
-It was later realized that poor too can save; there is only a need for a suitable product to capture these savings.
-Savers/Clients need some place where they can store the amount saved.
+It was later realized that the poor too can save; there is only a need for a suitable product to capture these savings.
+Savers/Clients need someplace where they can store the amount saved.
 People having access to banks save in banks and not just save but also earn interest on their savings.

 Low-income people/clients generally have volatile savings or very small savings and often do not have access to banks.
 The very small volume and uncertainty about savings make them unable to use banks for depositing their savings.
 MFIs however, can provide them the scope for keeping their savings…Savings are mutually beneficial for the clients as well as for the MFIS.

 Savings can even out the cash-flow fluctuations that the poor often face.
 It can help them from overspending during high inflow periods.
 They can utilize these savings during lean periods.
 Past saving is an important source of capital for low-income clients, which can be invested in the business when needed.
 Savings can also help in acquiring livestock or business assets, which can help in creating a new source of income or enhancing the volume of existing income.